Omar-Scicolone/C/README.md

-# Programming in C

-## Collection of C projects

-* The projects in "APA" are from the course "Algorithms and Advanced Programming"
+# Collection of C projects from "Algorithms and Programming" course

-* ...
+##The course dealt with many themes:

+Analysis of algorithms (8 h)